xf00f/web3x/README.md

 - It uses jest for testing.
 - It attempts to reduce dependencies on external libraries.
 - It compiles to both commonjs and ES6 module versions for node.js and ES6 aware web bundlers such as webpack.
-- It strives for functional, immutable, reusable components.
+- It strives for functional, immutable, reusable components, allowing the developer to only use, and therefore build, exactly what's necessary.

 In a small example that prints an Eth balance compiled with webpack, web3.js produced an output file of 858k, web3x produced a file of 119k.
 That's an 86% reduction.
+Working with contracts increased the build size to 159k, and working with local accounts in localStorage increased it to 338k.
+The majority of Dapps are probably expecting a user to be using a provider like MetaMask for account handling, so they can reliably work with a minimum build of ~160k uncompressed (46k compressed).
-It's likely this can be improved further.
+It's also likely this can be improved further.

 ## Usage